verhas/BLOG/exception_no_stack/ARTICLE.md

 I do a lot of technical interviews where candidates come and answer my questions.
 I have a lot of reservations and bad feelings about this.
 I do not like to play "God".
 On the other hand, I enjoy a lot when I meet clever people, even if they are not fit for a given work position.
-I usually try to conduct the interviews that the value from it is not only the evaluation of the candidate but also something that the candidate can learn about Java, the profession or just about themselves.
+I usually try to conduct the interviews that the value from it is not only the evaluation of the candidate but also something that the candidate can learn about Java, the profession, or just about themselves.
 There is a coding task that can be solved using a loop, but it lures inexperienced developers to have a solution that is recursive.
 Many of the developers who create the recursive solution realize that there is no exit condition in their code for some type of the input parameters.
 (Unless there is because they do it in the clever way.
 However, when they are experienced enough, they do not go for the recursive solution instead of a simple loop.
 So when it is a recursive solution they almost never have an exit condition.)
 What will happen if we run that code with an input parameter that never ends the recursive loop?
 We get a `StackOverflowException`.
-Under the pressure and stress of the interview many of them craft some code that catches this exception.
+Under the pressure and stress of the interview, many of them craft some code that catches this exception.
 This is problematic.
 This is a trap!

 Why is it a trap?
 Because the code will not ever throw a `StackOverflowException`.
 There is no such thing in the JDK as `StackOverflowException`.
 It is `StackOverflowError`.
 It is not an exception, and the rule is that